 STONES IN BUNKERS: Stones in bunkers are deemed to be movable obstructions.

 UNDUE DELAY: Reference Rule 6-7 and separate AJGA Pace of Play Policy.

 WATER AND LATERAL WATER HAZARD STAKES AND LINES: When a water hazard or a lateral water hazard is defined on only one side, it is deemed to extend to infinity.
 When a water hazard or lateral water hazard is bounded by out of bounds, the hazard margin extends to and coincides with the out of bounds line.

-TEMPORARY IMMOVABLE OBSTRUCTIONS:¬† All scoring areas, which include the tent, the stake and rope surrounding the tent and any objects such as the table and chairs located within the stake and rope, are deemed to be temporary immovable obstructions.
+TEMPORARY IMMOVABLE OBSTRUCTIONS: All tented areas, including any stake and rope immediately surrounding the tent and any objects such as the table and chairs located within the stake and rope, are deemed to be temporary immovable obstructions.

 GROUND UNDER REPAIR: Ground under repair is defined by white lines.
 Other areas of ground under repair, even when not marked, include: